AdaCore/spark2014/lrm/source/packages.rst

    This will require some form of attribute as we cannot mention volatile variables directly in a contract.

-   If we want to reason about succesive reads (writes) from a Volatile Input (Output) ``state_name`` we need to have a way to refer to these individual operations.
+   If we want to reason about successive reads (writes) from a Volatile Input (Output) ``state_name`` we need to have a way to refer to these individual operations.